clarkgrubb/data-tools/doc/TOUR.md

 * LF as newline
 * TSV format for relational data

-When we encounter byte streams in other format, we invoke *format conversion tools* on them.
+When we encounter byte streams in other formats, we invoke *format conversion tools* on them.
 The *data tools* repo offers several such tools.

 <a name="encodings"/>
 # Encodings